 7. Do Not Talk Smack to the Police.

 I don’t care if you have been wrongly arrested and the true culprit is standing in front of you.
 Don’t talk smack!
 Police hear all day that my dad is the Governor’s Assistant’s Intern and I will have your badge for this!
-Police have a lot of discretion in the upcoming charges brought and how it all develops in the system.
+Cops have a lot of discretion in the upcoming charges brought and how it all develops in the system.
 Police can add charges, change a misdemeanor to a felony, and will even talk to the prosecutor that is ultimately prosecuting you.